A craft event for families and children to enjoy on Halloween

 Additionally, Halloween can be used as an opportunity to celebrate the change of seasons with your family.

-9. Easy Halloween decoration ideas for the whole family to enjoy
+9. Easy Halloween decoration ideas for the whole family

 Below are some easy decorating ideas.

-1. DIY Jack-o'-Lantern
+1. Homemade Jack-o'-Lantern

-You can easily create a Halloween atmosphere by carving out a pumpkin and putting candles or LED lights inside.
+You can easily create a Halloween atmosphere by carving a pumpkin and putting candles or LED lights inside.

 2. Decorative garlands